Marquis Theatre: 2000s to present

 During 2010, the Marquis hosted the Jimmy Awards for high school students, as well as the productions Come Fly Away and Donny & Marie: A Broadway Christmas.
 This was followed by Wonderland: Alice's New Musical Adventure (2011), Follies (2011), Evita (2012), Jekyll & Hyde (2013), and Il Divo – A Musical Affair: The Greatest Songs of Broadway (2013).
 A limited holiday engagement of The Rascals: Once Upon a Dream had also been proposed for 2013 but was canceled.
 As part of a settlement with the United States Department of Justice in 2014, the Nederlanders agreed to improve disabled access at their nine Broadway theaters, including the Marquis.
 The theater hosted only one production in 2014, The Illusionists' Witness the Impossible magic show, which made a profit on its limited run.
 The theater hosted Penn & Teller on Broadway and On Your Feet! in 2015; Lewis Black: Black to the Future in 2016; and Escape to Margaritaville and The Illusionists' Magic of the Holidays in 2018.
 The theater was also used to tape A Very Wicked Halloween: Celebrating 15 Years on Broadway, a television special, in 2018.

 In September 2018, Vornado acquired full ownership of the Marquis Theatre and the hotel's retail space for $442 million.
 The following year, Vornado sold almost half of its stake to a group of investors that included Crown Acquisitions and the Qatar Investment Authority.
 Tootsie also played at the Marquis Theatre in 2019.
 The Marquis and all other Broadway theaters were temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The theater reopened in April 2022, when the musical Beetlejuice relocated from the Winter Garden Theatre; the musical ran until January 2023.
 The Jonas Brothers performed a limited five-night engagement of the show Jonas Brothers On Broadway = 5 Albums 5 Nights at the Marquis Theatre from March 14 to March 18, 2023.
-The jukebox musical Once Upon a One More Time is scheduled to open at the Marquis Theatre in June 2023.
+The jukebox musical Once Upon a One More Time opened at the Marquis Theatre in June 2023 and closed that September.
+In April 2024, a Broadway revival of The Wiz opened at the Marquis, running for four months.
+A Broadway revival of Elf the Musical opened in November 2024, running at the theater until January 2025.
+This was followed by Stranger Things: The First Shadow in April 2025.